cswaas/mycv/readme.md

 # Learning Project from Traversy Media

-In this video we will deploy to Github Pages using the gh-pages package.
-I will also upload to my shared hosting account with InMotion hosting.
-If you would like to try InMotion, please use my affiliate link below...
+In this series we will build a fully responsive portfolio website using modern technologies such as...

+HTML5
+CSS3 - Transitions/Grid/Flex
+Sass
+NPM Package Manager
+JavaScript
+Git